ricardofrosty45/virtual-store-deploy-back-end/README.md

 - VIRTUAL-STORE-PROJECT

-This project was a challeged soo i've made a api using Java 11 / Spring boot / Mongodb / Docker and the front end i used React js and firebase to make the auths but it's not done yet (front end)
+This project was a challege soo i've made a api using Java 11 / Spring boot / Mongodb / Docker and the front end i used React js and firebase to make the auths but it's not done yet (front end)

 Este projeto foi um desafio, então eu desenvolvi esta api usando java 11 / Spring Boot / Mongo Db / Docker